Flying-foxes in the Clarence Valley

 In addition to planting and weed control, Susan Island's traditional custodians have hosted public visits to increase awareness of its environmental and cultural significance.

-The project is being delivered by Clarence Valley Council in partnership with the National Parks and Wildlife Service, the Susan and Elizabeth Island Recreation Land Manager, and the cultural custodians Nyami Julgaa Women's Group, with funding support from Local Government NSW and the NSW Department of Primary Industries.
+This project is part of the Flying-fox Habitat Restoration Program assisted by the New South Wales Government through its Environmental Trust in association with Local Government NSW.
+The project is being delivered by Clarence Valley Council in partnership with the National Parks and Wildlife Service, the Susan and Elizabeth Island Recreation Land Manager, and the cultural custodians Nyami Julgaa Women's Group.

 -